WICG/performance-memory/explainer.md

     probability that there is an unintentional memory-related coding error.
   * With high probability, memory-related coding errors should cause regression in the aggregate metric.
-  * The usedJSHeapSize and totalJSHeapSize sub-metrics provides some insight into the possible source of bloat.
 * Definition consistent on all [supported platforms](#supported-platforms).

 # Proposed API